potatwei/NYU-Greene-HPC-Notes/README.md

 bash Miniconda3-latest-Linux-x86_64.sh -b -p /ext3/miniconda3
 rm Miniconda3-latest-Linux-x86_64.sh
 ```
-But what if your program generates file?
+But what if your program generates a file?
 How should you access it and transfer it outside the container?
 In this case, we can use `--bind`

 ## Files in a Container
 The container’s filesystem is isolated from the host filesystem.
 To access files on the physical filesystem from within the container, you need to mount the directory of the host filesystem.\